12×12×12 nest box, 1 per 4 hens, mounted below the roost

 | Mixed flock | 12×12×12 in | Build to the smaller of the breed range; bantams won't mind extra space |

-Slightly bigger is fine; smaller is not.
-A box too small forces a hen to stand awkwardly while laying, and she will go find a better spot — the corner of the run, a haystack, behind the coop.
+Bigger than spec is fine; smaller is not.
+A box too tight makes a hen stand awkwardly while laying, and she'll go find a better spot — the corner of the run, the woodpile, behind the coop.
+For a mixed flock with a couple of bantams alongside standards, build to the standard 12×12×12; the bantams won't mind extra space and you don't want a Brahma wedged into a 10×10.
 Sticking with 12×12×12 covers 90% of backyard flocks.

 - Minimum 18 inches off the coop floor.
 Below 18 in, mice and rats reach eggs more easily, and run-and-jump predators (a determined raccoon, a fox under a coop) have a clearer path.
 Free-standing boxes built at coop-floor level also collect dust and bedding kicked up by chickens scratching.